 Credit cards can be a useful financial tool despite their downsides and can improve your credit score when used wisely and if you take precautions.

-Learn as much as you can about your current credit cards and any you want to apply for.
-Review the card issuer webpages carefully, comparing credit card terms and conditions and benefit guides.
+- Learn as much as you can.
+Learn about your current credit cards and any you want to apply for.
+Review the card issuer web pages carefully, comparing credit card terms and conditions and benefit guides.
 Knowing how and when you’ll pay will help you use credit wisely.

 - Establish spending rules for your cards.
 And stick to them.
 For example, only use your credit card for groceries or routine car maintenance—both expenses your budget should already support.

 - Set spending limits.
 Prevent credit card debt by establishing in advance how much you can charge each month.
 Make sure you base that figure on what your bank account shows you can afford.

+- Live within your means.
 Credit cards aren’t an excuse to go on a shopping spree.
 They’re not “extra” money.
-Live within your means, and only use your cards to pay for things that you could also pay for with cash or your debit card.
+Only use your cards to pay for things that you could also pay for with cash or your debit card.

-Keep tabs on your spending by checking your credit card accounts each week.
+- Keep tabs on your spending.
+Check your credit card accounts each week.
 Seeing how quickly charges can add up and consume a credit limit might inspire you to pay off the balance more quickly.

 - Avoid taking cash advances.
 Using a credit card for a cash advance means paying higher interest charges and transaction fees, and these transactions typically don’t have a grace period.
 Interest is charged starting the day you take out the advance, not when the billing cycle closes.